kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 ## The Poem

 The poem was released in London on 26th October 1919 in the _Sunday Pictorial_.
-In 1920 it was released in the USA under the title “The Gods of the Copybook Margins”.
+In 1920 it was released in the USA under the title <cite>The Gods of the Copybook Margins.</cite>

 It is a poem with ten stanzas, each with four lines (Quatrains) with a rhyme scheme of AABB CCDD.